vol-dev/vdo.ninja/ninja2zoom.md

 ## Step 8
 Next, we **download the Electron Capture app** -- [https://github.com/steveseguin/electroncapture/releases](https://github.com/steveseguin/electroncapture/releases)

 The Electron Capture will let us share our video into Zoom without any borders and allow us to capture the audio.
-It also is optimized in resolution for maximum quality transfer from OBS.Ninja to Zoom.
+It also is optimized in resolution for maximum quality transfer from VDO.Ninja to Zoom.

 ## Step 9
 We also want to download and install a Virtual Audio device: